Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

 ## Confirm an ETL process

-If the selected change tracking mode of an ETL mapping equals **Semiautomatic** or **Semiautomatic, changes must be confirmed by another user**, the ETL process has to be confirmed before the mapping can be rerun.
+If the selected change tracking mode of an ETL mapping equals **1 - Semiautomatic** or **3 - Semiautomatic, changes must be confirmed by another user**, the ETL process has to be confirmed before the mapping can be rerun.

 #### Prerequisites

 - An ETL process has been triggered, for instance by a rerun of mapping, see [Rerun an ETL mapping](./01_ManageETLMappings.md#rerun-an-etl-mapping).
-- At least one of the triggered ETL processes has the change tracking mode **Semiautomatic** or **Semiautomatic, changes must be confirmed by another user**.
+- At least one of the triggered ETL processes has the change tracking mode **1 - Semiautomatic** or **3 - Semiautomatic, changes must be confirmed by another user**.

 #### Procedure